J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

 </div><br />

-I always thought the idea of wearing the same thing everyday was a silly concept, until one day in 1999 a friend told me that I was wearing roughly the same outfit since 1987: <br />
+I always thought the idea of wearing the same thing every day was a silly concept, until one day in 1999 a friend told me that I was wearing roughly the same outfit since 1987: <br />

 <div>
   <img src="https://julianwest.me/Blog/posts/BrownJacket\FirstJacketPic.jpeg" alt="Alt text" width="250" height="65">